 Dialogue is anything the people or characters actually say in your writing.
 You should use dialogue whenever you’re wanting to indicate that someone is speaking in your story, personal essay, or novel.
 In creative writing, there are many ways to allude to something a person or fictional character said, but we’ll only cover the basics here: Anything that shows between quotations “ ”.
 If you want to help the reader feel fully engaged and immersed in your writing, adding dialogue often makes this possible.

-Anytime someone speaks in your writing, you should surround those sentences in quotation marks.
+- Use Quotation Marks.
+Anytime someone speakers in your writing, you should surround those sentences in quotation marks.
 This doesn’t include internal thoughts, which may use italics or nothing at all.
 Opening and closing quotation marks are probably the most important part of dialogue.
 It allows a reader to know when someone speaks.

 Without quotation marks, you’ll leave your reader frustrated and wondering if someone is speaking in a scene or if it’s the narrator talking.